microsoft/synthetic-data-showcase/README.md

 ### Aggregate data generation

 To complement the synthetic microdata, the pipeline also precomputes reportable counts of sensitive records containing all short combinations of attributes.
 The privacy risk with such aggregate data is that small aggregate counts may identify specific groups of individuals, while precise counts may allow the detection of small differences over time.
-The pipeline thus protects the reported aggregate counts by first thresholding the raw count to filter out small values (using `reporting_threshold`), rounding to a fixed precision (using `reporting_precision`), and then thresholding again to remove any below-threshold values created by rounding.
+The pipeline thus protects the reported aggregate counts by rounding counts down to the closest multiple of the specified `reporting_resolution`.
+The `reporting_resolution` therefore acts as both the minimum threshold for reporting and the mininum difference between reported counts.

 The `reporting_length` determines the maximum length of attribute combination for which aggregate counts are precomputed and reported.
 In the user interface, this value determines how many attribute value selections a user may make while retaining the ability to compare estimated (synthetic) vs actual values.
 The number of selections is always one less than the `reporting_length`.
 Specifying a `reporting_length` of `-1` indicates that combinations of all lengths should be computed.
 This is not recommended except for small or sparse datasets as the number of attribute combinations grows rapidly with their length.